 - the systematic development of concepts and methods of vision assessment and the expansion of its empirical fields to be able to assess the effectiveness of socio-technical futures in transformation processes,

-- the alignment of theories and methods for identifying and dealing with socio-technical problems to new problem situations, and
+- the alignment of theories and methods for identifying and dealing with socio-technical problems to new problem situations, as well as the development of formats for implementing sustainable transformations and

 - the investigation of options for the knowledge policy-related positioning of TA in the global science-policy constellation and the establishment of appropriate policy networks.